School of Health Professions

 This course covers a review of current literature relating to advancements in genetic counseling, including the risk, diagnosis, and management of genetic diseases.
 It also includes attendance at genetics case conferences at least twice a month.
 Through this course, students will be able to: 1) review published literature and summarize significant findings, 2) analyze and critically evaluate data from the literature, and 3) present relevant data to provide an overview of key findings published in the literature.

 This rotation is a continuation of the Clinical Practicum IV course.
-Students will rotate through two 8-week blocks in this semester.
-The first block will be in one of the core specialties (prenatal, pediatric, and adult).
+Students will rotate through two blocks in this semester.
+One block will be in one of the core specialties (prenatal, pediatric, and adult).
 During this semester students will take on full cases including case preparation, counseling the full session, test coordination, and follow-up as needed.
-The second block will be reserved for their desired specialty, remediation and/or academic intervention if needed, and/or a specialty rotation.
+The other block will be reserved for their desired specialty, remediation if needed, and/or a specialty rotation.

 Graduation Requirements